rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 Send a copy of the invoice to email.

-1. getFolioTypes.
-Use this API to fetch the folio type configured for executing the postEmailFolioReport API

-2. Send a copy of the invoice to email.
+1. Send a copy of the invoice to email.
 Optionally, change the `emailAddress`

-3. Fetch a copy of the invoice in Base64 format.
+2. Fetch a copy of the invoice in Base64 format.
 Use any public website to convert Base64 into pdf to view it, for example [Base64 Guru](https://base64.guru/converter/decode/pdf).